tywkeene/autobd/README.md

 $ ./build.sh
 ```

-Note: The build.sh script isn't required, but it populates a variable in autobd with the current commit, making it easier
-for me when/if you report a bug.

 ## Getting it running

 Currently only the HTTP API is in a fully working state, meaning you can `curl` to your heart's content.